 Why is Intrastat necessary?

-The data you send us is used to produce European trade statistics, which is an essential part of the UK Balance of Payments.
+The data you send us is used to produce trade in goods statistics, which is an essential part of the UK Balance of Payments.
 It is therefore important the information you submit is timely and accurate.

 How does Intrastat work?

-However, if your trade in goods with the EU exceeds the Intrastat threshold currently set at £250,000 for Dispatches and £1.500,000 for Arrivals, then you are legally required to submit monthly Intrastat Supplementary Declarations (SDs) from and including the month in which you exceed the threshold.
+If your trade in goods with the EU exceeds the Intrastat threshold currently set at £250,000 for Dispatches and £1.500,000 for Arrivals, then you need to submit monthly Intrastat Supplementary Declarations (SDs) from and including the month in which you exceed the threshold.